Green Day deny Glasgow gig was cancelled due to bad weather

-American rockers Green Day have cancelled their sold-out gig in Bellahouston Park, Glasgow, that was due to take place tonight.
+American rockers Green Day have denied their sold-out performance at Bellahouston Park in Glasgow was cancelled due to bad weather, contradicting previous claims by the event’s promoters.

-But the band has refuted claims from organisers that the event was cancelled due to bad weather, saying that officials had deemed the stage unfit.

-With just 30 minutes until the venue was due to open its doors, the official announcement from promoter PCL presents confirmed the cancellation.

-Green Day, who were touring in support of their latest album Revolution Radio, were due to be supported by The Skids, Slaves, and legendary punk band Rancid.
+The band were due to appear at the southside venue on Tuesday evening, but fans arrived at the park to discover the event had been cancelled just minutes before gates were due to open.

-PCL wrote on Facebook: “We are sorry to inform you that due to adverse weather conditions it is no longer safe for the bands to perform on stage and unfortunately today’s show will be cancelled.
+A statement posted online by Glasgow-based promoters PCL said: “We are sorry to inform you that due to adverse weather conditions it is no longer safe for the bands to perform on stage and unfortunately today’s show will be cancelled.

 “Tickets will be refunded from point of purchase within ten working days.”